Calvin-LL/webpack-image-srcset-loader/README.md

 #### Note:

-Additional options such as `quality` here will be passed down to [webpack-image-resize-loader](https://github.com/Calvin-LL/webpack-image-resize-loader).
+Additional options in the query (that thing after `?`) such as `quality` or `format` here will be passed down to [webpack-image-resize-loader](https://github.com/Calvin-LL/webpack-image-resize-loader).
 See [webpack-image-resize-loader's options](https://github.com/Calvin-LL/webpack-image-resize-loader#options).

 For example: